denoland/deno/std/manual.md

 Deno also provides permissions whitelist.

-This is an example to restrict File system access by whitelist.
+This is an example to restrict file system access by whitelist.

 ```shell
 $ deno --allow-read=/usr https://deno.land/std/examples/cat.ts /etc/passwd